How to Determine Mold Risks with Moisture Meters

 Pinless moisture meters use electromagnetic frequencies to “scan” building materials for the presence of moisture.
 These meters are often preferred by home and business owners because they can take measure moisture content without having to cause any cosmetic damage to hardwood floors or other materials that they want to keep unblemished.

-Another reason that people often prefer pinless moisture meters is that they are incredibly fast and easy to use—making them able to cover large areas quickly.
+Another reason that people often prefer pinless moisture meters is that they are fast and easy to use—making them able to cover large areas quickly.
 So, pinless moisture meters are often used right after thermo-hygrometers to quickly check entire rooms of a structure that have been singled out for high humidity levels.

 With a pinless moisture meter, you can press the scanning plate against a flat surface and press a button to activate the meter.
 This gives you a near-instant average of the moisture for the area below the scanning plate to a set depth.
 The depth of the scan may vary from one model of pinless moisture meter to the next—Delmhorst’s ProScan moisture meter scans to a depth of 3/4”.